amirdy/comment_analyzer/README.md

 The hiddens of the last time step were given to the Encoder2Decoder Network(MLP) to obtain the decoder hiddens.

-This network receives hiddens of the last time step in the Encoder (every two layers for both directions) and then generates Decoder hiddens.
+The Encoder2Decoder receives hiddens of the last time step in the Encoder (every two layers for both directions) and then generates Decoder hiddens.

 |<img src="README_Files/E2D.jpg"   width = "622"> |
 |:--:|